 Both Ingo and Capri have been professional Christian counselors since 1993.
-Each received an M.A. degree in Counseling Psychology from Regent University.
+Each received an M.A. degree in counseling from Regent University.
 In 2014, Ingo also finished a Ph.D. in Regent University's Counselor Education and Supervision program.
 Capri holds a Texas and now a Virginia L.P.C. license (LPC=licensed professional counselor).
-Ingo has applied for his license in Virginia.

-Ingo and Capri, their children Lukas (22), Katharina (19) and Annika (16), worked in Berlin, Germany, for almost 9 years serving the local church and serving pastors and missionaries with professional counseling services that seek to combine solid research insights with theological wisdom and biblical direction.
+Ingo and Capri, their children Lukas (23), Katharina (20) and Annika (17), worked in Berlin, Germany, for almost nine years serving the local church, serving pastors and missionaries with professional counseling services that seek to combine proven research insights with theological wisdom and biblical direction.
 Ingo and Capri believe that the redemptive work of Christ is at the core of every counseling, coaching, and consulting interaction.

 It's time to work on multiplication

 As we are looking back on nine years on the mission field in Berlin, Germany, we have learned much about doing Christian counseling in the context of a secular society.
 We now seek partners who can share a similar vision.
 We do not want to build our own kingdom and sell any products, but we want to collaborate with existing structures here in the US, in Europe, and across the world.
 We believe it is not necessary that each organization seeking to do similar things, exists on its own.
 We hope to network with indigenous counseling and reserach structures to fulfill the goal of building Christian counseling ministries that will remain a strong staple in their local community for as long as God allows.